phpList/core/.github/CONTRIBUTING.md

 8. Add a changelog entry.
 9. [Commit](#git-commits) and push your changes.
 10. [Create a pull request](https://help.github.com/articles/about-pull-requests/)
     for your changes.
-Check that the Travis build is green.
-(If it is not, fix the problems listed by Travis.)
+Check that CI checks implemented with `Github Actions` pass.
+(Otherwise, corrected listed issues to ensure checks pass.)
     We have provided a template for pull requests as well.
 11. [Request a review](https://help.github.com/articles/about-pull-request-reviews/).
 11. Together with your reviewer, polish your changes until they are ready to be